React Security Vulnerabilities that you should never ignore!

 How do you ensure that your React-based web project is secure?

 Sure, Reactjs is backed by one of the most trusted and behemoth organizations, but should it be a trusted library for security purposes?
+We know every CTO out there has this question at one point, and if you have it and want professional assistance with your React project, feel free to consider our web application development offerings.

 According to a report by Synk, about two out of three security vulnerabilities found in React core modules are related to Cross-Site Scripting (XSS).
 Such vulnerabilities, however, can only occur if you are using any of the affected modules (like react-dom) server-side.